-The Group's activities are performed in accordance with Danish safety legislation.
-The Group is actively working to promote the health and safety policy in order to keep a good workplace both concerning employee's job satisfaction and efficient and safe operations.
+The Group's activities are performed in accordance with Danish safety legislation and in compliance with the Group's health and safety policy.
+The Group is continuously and actively working to promote the health and safety policy in order to keep a good, safe workplace both concerning employee's job satisfaction as well as efficient and safe operations.

-7.1 Activities and performance in 2018
+7.1 Activities and performance in 2019